-Fortunately, most people in Wemindji have only small amounts of these chemicals in their blood.
+Fortunately, most people in Eastmain have only small amounts of these chemicals in their blood.
 Women of childbearing age and children had safe levels of all the contaminants tested.
 Older people who have eaten a lot of fish and game in their lifetime tend to have higher levels of Mercury, Lead and other contaminants, but not enough to be dangerous to their health.

-In fact, the mercury levels detected in Wemindji and Eastmain in 2007 and in Mistissini in 2005 are lower than they were in the 1970s.
+In fact, the mercury levels detected in Eastmain in 2007 and in Mistissini in 2005 are lower than they were in the 1970s.

 The only contaminant that is cause for concern is Cadmium, a chemical that affects kidney health.
 The people with high Cadmium levels were mostly smokers under 40 years of age.
-This suggests that cigarettes, and not traditional food, are the main source of this contaminant in Wemindji.
+This suggests that cigarettes, and not traditional food, are the main source of this contaminant in Eastmain.

-Samples were prepared in the Atlantis Laboratory and then sent to Southern Quebec for analysis.
-The results about other contaminants and PCBs are not yet available at this time.
+The results about others contaminant and PCBs are not yet available at this time.

-3. Water Quality
+3. WATER QUALITY